sgtlighttree/mywebsite/docs.md

 **Functionality:**

 *   It conditionally displays a call-to-action section based on the `showCta` prop passed from `BaseLayout.astro`.
-*   It includes the `ThemeIcon` component for theme switching and the `ObfuscatedEmail` component.
+*   It includes the `ObfuscatedEmail` component.
-*   The `Social.astro` component is imported but not currently used.
+*   It features a DotLottie animation of the site's monogram.

 ### `ObfuscatedEmail.astro`